 What if I want help filing for TDIU?

-An attorney can help assess your eligibility for TDIU and begin the application process for you.
-Setting up a free consultation with one of our Department of Veteran Affairs accredited attorneys is easy.
+A veterans disability attorney can help assess your eligibility for TDIU.
+Setting up a free consultation with one of our Department of Veteran Affairs accredited attorneys is easy:

 - You can call us at (770) 214-8885; or